Nutrition and Dietetics — Coordinated Programs

 The registered dietitian (RD) is a vital member of the health-care team in the field of health promotion and medical nutrition therapy.
-This profession focuses on the field of health promotion; and medical nutrition therapy focuses on the science of nutrition, the art of food presentation, and management in providing nutrition care—as well as instruction in proper food choices throughout life.
-Individuals and groups benefit from the work of the registered dietitian, which leads potentially to better health and longer life.
-Dietetic practice is the application of principles derived from integrating knowledge of food, nutrition, biochemistry, physiology, business and management, journalism, and behavioral and social sciences; as well as the artistic presentation of food to achieve and maintain health, prevent disease, and facilitate recovery from illness.
+This profession focuses on the field of health promotion.
+Medical nutrition therapy centers on the science of nutrition, the art of food presentation, and management in providing nutrition care—as well as instruction in proper food choices throughout life.
+Individuals and groups benefit from the work of the registered dietitian, potentially leading to better health and longer life.
+Dietetic practice is the application of principles derived from integrating knowledge of food, nutrition, biochemistry, physiology, business and management, journalism, and behavioral and social sciences, as well as the artistic presentation of food to achieve and maintain health, prevent disease, and facilitate recovery from illness.

 The coordinated program—a joint effort of the School of Allied Health Professions and the School of Public Health—offers students the option to pursue one of three degrees:

-The M.S. degree prepares entry-level dietitians to join the profession in areas of advanced practice and in specialty areas that will allow them to contribute to the wholeness of humankind.
+The M.S. degree prepares entry-level dietitians to join the profession in areas of advanced practice as well as specialty areas that will allow them to contribute to the wholeness of humankind.
 The graduate is awarded an M.S. degree in nutrition and dietetics.
 The curriculum comprises didactic and supervised professional practice experiences in a health-sciences, liberal arts environment to prepare an educated graduate.

-This curriculum includes theory, laboratory, research, and clinical experiences.
-Twelve hundred hours of supervised professional practice experiences are scheduled in medical nutrition therapy, community, and administrative nutrition.
+This curriculum includes theory, laboratory, research, and clinical experiences; 1,200 hours of supervised professional practice experiences are scheduled in medical nutrition therapy, community, and administrative nutrition.
 Students participate as active members of the nutrition-care team in clinical settings.

 Four choices are available to earn a Master of Science degree in nutrition and dietetics at Loma Linda University.